 Ted M. Warwick, 3983 E. Century Blvd., Lynwood, Calif., Sept.
 15.-In route from Kentucky to Calif.
 I spoke at several congregations in Texas baptizing one at Dallas.
-The church at Stockton asked me to conduct the Labor Day meeting beginning the 24th of Aug.
-Latin Americans here and else where.
-We are in need which I was happy to be able to do.
-The meeting was of Bibles and Hymn books in Spanish.

-well attended both by members and non-members.
+The church at Stockton asked me to conduct the Labor Day meeting beginning the 24th of Aug. which I was happy to be able to do.
+The meeting was well attended both by members and non-members.
 Two were immersed and one confessed faults.
-I am to work with the Stockton church until the middle of October. after which I am scheduled to begin at Escalon, then to Waterford.
+I am to work with the Stockton church until the middle of October, after which I am scheduled to begin at Escalon, then to Waterford.
 Bro.
 James Winchester and I will conduct meetings at the latter two.
 Sept.
 4th I received the sad news of the passing of Bro.
 Willie Lyon and was called to Levelland, Texas for the funeral.